OuhscBbmc/BbmcResources/instructions/github.md

 ### GitHub Account Creation

+[email subject]: please create a GitHub account to better collaborate with us

+[email body]:

 Hi zzz, we use GitHub (https://github.com) to manage a lot of the BBMC assignments, code, and aggregated/de-identified reports.
 To be clear, no data or PHI gets on GitHub (or ever leaves IT-approved storage devices, like file servers or databases).

 I created a private repo for the upcoming reporting projects that we hope to work with you on.
 Could you please: